laurengarcia/url-metadata/README.md

 ### Proxy mode for blocked web pages (403 errors)
 This package is vendor-neutral.
 Any proxy (unblocking) service works via `proxyUrl` + `proxyParams`.
 Two vendors are documented below, affiliate links support the author.
 Want another added?
 Ask in the [Discord support channel](https://discord.gg/BqVBeeGsc5).

 `proxyUrl` triggers proxy mode.
-Proxy calls route through a third party doing its own upstream fetch, which takes longer than a direct fetch — so `options.timeout` defaults to 60 seconds in instead of the usual 10, or you can customize.
+Proxy calls route through a third party doing its own upstream fetch, which takes longer than a direct fetch — so `options.timeout` defaults to 60 seconds instead of the usual 10, or you can customize.

 `proxyParams` is a flat passthru, sent verbatim as query params exactly as named in your vendor's docs - no allowlist, no translation on our side.
 Some vendors authenticate via a header instead of a query param (ex: an `x-api-key` header) — for those, pass it in `requestHeaders` instead and skip `proxyParams` entirely if the vendor needs no other params.